icyphy/ptII/ptolemy/domains/ptinyos/util/README.txt

 6. Class files should appear in nesc/tools/java/...

 ---------------------------------------------------------------------------
-To run or debug the java applications found these subdirectories under Eclipse, you must setup the following pass the following VM arguments:
+To run or debug the java applications found in these subdirectories under Eclipse, you must pass the following VM arguments:

   -Dorg.xml.sax.driver=org.apache.crimson.parser.XMLReaderImpl